mokchend/mysfpal-builds/README.md

 I've worked on this application on my free time since March 2021 and it's been a great experience.
 This app is develop solely based on my own needs & requirements :-)

-Regardless of your contribution, thanks for your support!

 # Pre-Requisite
 * [sfdx](https://developer.salesforce.com/tools/sfdxcli)